ibm-cloud-docs/bare-metal/troubleshooting_rdp_not_working.md

    Use the following steps

    1. Connect to your bare metal server by using IPMI remote console.
    1. Verify whether the RDP service is running by running `net start | find “Remote Desktop Services”` in PowerShell.
-If the service is running, the output of the command is displayed.
+If the service is running, the output is displayed.
    1. To verify that your bare metal server is listening on port 3389, run `netstat -an` in PowerShell.
-If it is listening, you see a line like this in the output.
+If it is listening, you see a line like the following example in the output.

-      ```screen
-      TCP 0.0.0.0:3389 0.0.0.0:0 LISTENING
+      `TCP 0.0.0.0:3389 0.0.0.0:0 LISTENING`
-      ```
-      {: codeblock}

 - The network interfaces are not enabled